leospeidel/twigstats/README.md

 library(devtools)
 install()
 ```
 <br/>

 ## Basic Usage

 Twigstats computes f2 statistics for pairs of populations.
 The output can be directly fed into functions of the admixtools2 R package (https://uqrmaie1.github.io/admixtools/index.html) to compute any other f-statistic.<br>

+Each function is described on this page: [leospeidel.com/twigstats/reference](https://leospeidel.com/twigstats_old/reference).

 We will use an example stored under ```inst/sim/```, which contains simulated data for five populations as described in our paper (Figure 1).